PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 changes, fusion rewrites, and zero-rewrite pruning each retain the final scan.
 All three reconciliation guards remain ordered under one index, and the complete legacy fixture preserves ModelIR and aggregate statistics.

+The absolute-final placeholder-MatMul restoration block is the next bounded reconciliation interval.
+A positive restoration still requires its first shape scan.
+The immediately following exact and singleton binary repairs return pure rewrite counters, while the exact owner may prune unused tensors on a zero rewrite.
+A strict expected-failure lowerer fixture requires the second scan only after a changing first reconciliation, either repair counter, or a tensor-count decrease.
+Production remains unchanged at this characterization checkpoint.